 Commercial Air Transportation

 A state employee is entitled to be reimbursed for the actual cost of commercial air transportation incurred to conduct state business, per Texas Government Code, Section 660.091.
-The reimbursement may not exceed the cost of the lowest available airfare between the employee’s designated headquarters and the employee's duty point, per Texas Government Code, Section 660.093.
+The reimbursement may not exceed the cost of the lowest available airfare between points, per Texas Government Code, Section 660.093.

 Required Payment Method